 HooRWA is dedicated and very active in the protection of the Hoosic Watershed.

 - Our 2024 water quality monitoring work includes sampling for bacteria, DNA, chloride, nitrate, phosphorous, and temperature.
 And we’re grateful to our interns for helping us carry out this work!
 We added 5 sites to our bacteria monitoring, specifically in the North Adams’ flood chutes, and yes, some of those sites are showing high E.coli counts.
+Our data has been submitted to MA DEP for inclusion in their next report.
 Our initial DNA testing in the Hoosic showed that yes, it’s human fecal matter entering the River, not fowl or farm animals.
-Our benthic macroinvertebrate report should be out by December 2024.
+Check out where HooRWA was in the Watershed in 2024 conducting water quality monitoring on our interactive map.
+Many thanks for MCLA summer inter Jakob Revett for setting this up for us.

 - Review HooRWA’s 2023 Water Quality Monitoring summary of work.